-A distracted driver struck Xzavier within the confounds of the crosswalk in front of their park.
+A distracted driver struck Xzavier within the confounds of the crosswalk in front of Lee Elementary.
 The children didn’t see her approaching because this driver crossed out of her own lane.
-The vehicle struck Xzavier and drug him off twenty feet away and ran over his small body with both sets of tires.
-He was ripped from his sister’s hand and the only thing that saved his life was the metal scooter he had slung over his shoulder because his mother taught him to carry it when crossing the street.
+The vehicle struck Xzavier and drug him off twenty feet from his older sister and ran over his small body with both sets of tires.
+He was ripped from his sister’s hand and the only thing that saved his life was the metal scooter he had slung over his shoulder because his mother taught him to carry it that way when crossing the street.
 She didn’t allow her son to ride the scooter in the street.
 The doctors would tell Valetta that evening that the scooter took most of the brunt of the impact of the force of this strike otherwise Xzavier would have died on impact.

 Now the woman driving the vehicle was fined a little over a hundred and fifty dollars and this is the extent of her punishment.
 She got off so easy and Xzavier has to pay for the rest of his life and so does Valetta and so does that older sister and so does everyone in Xzavier’s family and so do I. I have never met Xzavier or Valetta but I saw their PSA on my TV one day in July of 2013 and I haven’t stopped thinking about them since.
 I live in Texas and they live in Milwaukee and because of my own injuries from a distracted driver we are likely never to meet.
 This doesn’t stop me from getting involved and it shouldn’t stop you either.
 We can take their message

 Xzavier’s injuries are so serious.
 He is paralyzed from the diaphragm down and he is trae-vented.
 He is confined to a wheelchair or bed and he remains on a respirator.
 He has partial use of his hands.
 He’s nine years old.
 He was injured at age five.